d-miller/d-miller.github.io/pubs.md

 What Works Clearinghouse.
 (2022). [_What Works Clearinghouse procedures and standards handbook, version 5.0_](https://ies.ed.gov/ncee/wwc/Docs/referenceresources/Final_WWC-HandbookVer5.0-0-508.pdf).
 U.S. Department of Education, Institute of Education Sciences, National Center for Education Evaluation and Regional Assistance (NCEE).

-* I wrote the sections on standards for cluster-level assignment studies (pages 42-52 and 59-63) and appendices on statistical formulas (Appendices D, E, and F).
+* I wrote the sections on standards for cluster-level assignment studies (pages 42-52 and 59-63) and appendices on statistical formulas (Appendices D, E, and F), which were peer-reviewed by members of the What Works Clearinghouse's Statistical, Technical, and Analysis Team.

 **Miller, D. I.**, Pinerua, I., Margolin, J., & Gerdeman, D. (2022). [_Teachers' pedagogical content knowledge in mathematics and science: A cross-disciplinary synthesis of recent DRK-12 projects_]({{ site.baseurl}}/assets/PCK2022.pdf).
 American Institutes for Research.